yongwookim1/stock_price_prediction/README.md

-# Stock price prediction model
+# Stock Price Prediction Model
 Predict the stock price of 'Samsung Electronics' with news data.

 ## Overview